wabkur/alx-higher_level_programming/0x06-python-classes/README.md

-empty class Square that defines a square
+class Square that defines a square by based on 0-square.py